Zain-ul-din/LGU-Timetable/README.md

-# Not Documented Yet, Looking for a contributor.
+# Not Documented Yet, Looking for a contributor 🦄.

 <!-- INTRO -->